hmcts/azure-subscriptions/README.md

 ## Adding another tenant

+We aim to manage the subscriptions for all our tenants as part of this repository, that way we have one place to manage the enterprise from.

+Each tenant needs to have a local user account and to have its own enrolment account where the user account is the account admin.

 ### Service principal creation

 1. Add your account as a guest to the tenant with the Global Administrator role